colethedj/yt-dlp-dev/README.md

                                     be used along with --min-sleep-interval
     --sleep-subtitles SECONDS       Number of seconds to sleep before each subtitle download
+    --no-persistent-connections     Do not keep the connection open after a request

 ## Video Format Options:
     -f, --format FORMAT             Video format code, see "FORMAT SELECTION"